gurungnavin/react-packages/tanstack-query/README.md

    ### Two important cache settings in React Query

    1. staleTime

+      `staleTime` is used to define how long fetched data is considered fresh, preventing unnecessary refetches during that period.

    - How long cached data is considered usable without refetching.
    - While fresh → React Query **does not request the server**.
    - After it expires → data becomes **stale**, and the next query may trigger a **background refetch**.